Table of Contents[Hide][Show]

 The narrative sees our heroes taking a break with a vacation only for it to come at a sudden end when Shredder kidnaps April O’Neil and rips Manhattan from the ground.
 The Turtles must head to the floating Manhattan Island to stop Shredder and save April O’Neil.

 The developers at Konami allowed multiplayer gameplay where two players could pick between Leonardo, Raphael, Michelangelo, and Donatello.
 Gameplay is easy to grasp, though one of the more interesting aspects that Konami had included in the game was two different modes.
 If players wish to have more of a challenge, they could go through a game mode in which both players could attack each other throughout the game.
 However, that same feature could be disabled in the secondary game mode.

 #9 Teenage Mutant Ninja Turtles: Tournament Fighters

 Teenage Mutant Ninja Turtles: Tournament Fighters is actually three different video games that Konami developed back in 1993 and 1994.
 Overall, this is a standard fighting game where players can face against each other as one of the Ninja Turtles along with a variety of other characters based on the franchise.

-The video game was developed and released for the Nintendo Entertainment System, Super Nintendo Entertainment System and lastly the Sega Genesis.
-Gameplay mechanics would be different in comparison to each other simply due to the controllers but another interesting difference between the three video games are the additional characters outside of the main Ninja Turtles.
+The game was developed and released for the Nintendo Entertainment System, Super Nintendo Entertainment System, and the Sega Genesis.
+Gameplay mechanics would be different in comparison to each other simply due to the controllers, but another interesting difference between the three video games were the additional characters outside of the main Ninja Turtles.